A teen’s comments on the future of the music biz

 Broadcasters tell Congress why PRA is bad

-November 21, 2009 by corberlaw
+November 21, 2009

 NAB Outlines Negative Impact of Performance Fee